maus-me/woopEssentials/README.md

   // enable the ingame /warp command
   "WarpEnabled": false,
-  // if this value is -1 then it will use the homesystems cooldown and last used time else it will use its own timer "WarpCooldown" : -1,
+  // if this value is -1 then it will use the homesystems cooldown and homepoint last used timer else it will use its own timer
+  "WarpCooldown" : -1,
   // item to consume when using /warp, amount can be overwritten by role see RoleConfig
   // set with /warp setitem with the item and amount in the hotbar slot you have selected